rwohleb/EggDuino/README.md

 To compile it, either use platformio or the Arduino IDE.
 For the Arduino IDE, the VarSpeedServo librarie need to be installed first.

+NOTE: If you download the zip directly from github, you need to rename the extracted folder 'EggDuino-master' into 'EggDuino', otherwise the Arduino IDE automagic will kick in and screw up everything.

 Eggduino
 ====